aslamhossain43/Java-Design-Patterns/README.md

 10. Memento - To restore the state of an object to its previous state.Example: ctrl+z, https://howtodoinjava.com/design-patterns/behavioral/memento-design-pattern/

 11. Observer - In one-to-one dependency when one object changes state, all its dependents are notified and updated automatically.
-Example: One-to-one, one-to-many etc, Event handling frameworks like swing, awt. https://howtodoinjava.com/design-patterns/behavioral/observer-design-pattern/
+Example: One-to-one, one-to-many, etc, Event handling frameworks like swing, awt. https://howtodoinjava.com/design-patterns/behavioral/observer-design-pattern/